 They had spaces to ease collaboration with their team of teams set up.
-Each team had different ways of managing their agile process, but all teams had sticky notes everywhere, diagrams written on boards, and attitudes of people who really enjoyed what they do.
+Each team had different ways of managing their agile process, but all teams had sticky notes everywhere, diagrams written on boards, and attitudes of people who enjoyed what they do.

-With our product team and development team fed and debriefed on the day, the main event began - the tour!
+With our product and development team fed and debriefed on the day, the main event began - the tour!

 Learn more about Pivotal Labs by clicking on the link above.

 I'm unsure how much detail I can go into, so the things I'll share will be things that could be found on their website with a few extra tips.